World Holidays Journal Prompts for Students: (Part 2/2)—

-When students are bombarded with media and ideas from a particular culture, it can be difficult for them to understand the challenges faced by people in other societies.
-Though students might strive for empathy, they may struggle to accept alternate viewpoints and lifestyles.
+Holidays Around the World Journal Prompts for Students: (Part 2/2)— When students are soaked in media messages and ideas from a particular culture, it can be difficult for them to understand the experiences (and challenges) faced by people in other societies.
+That’s when…

-Journaling can combat these problems, as guided prompts encourage students to expand their ideas and to consider the experiences of others.
 The writing process breaks down barriers at an individual level and allows each student to explore new thoughts on the page.
 Regular journal writing normalizes this practice and makes it easier for students to start thinking in broader terms.

 - Do you know of any other religious practices or observances that are similar to Ramadan?